 The Seven Bowls of God’s Wrath

 16 Then I heard a loud voice coming from the sanctuary, saying to the seven angels, “Go and pour out the seven bowls of God’s wrath onto1 the earth.”

-12 Then the sixth angel poured out his bowl on the great river Euphrates, and its water was dried up to make way for the kings who will come from the east.
+12 Then the sixth angel poured out his bowl onto the great river Euphrates, and its water was dried up to make way for the kings from the east.
 13 And I saw three unclean spirits proceeding from the mouth of the dragon, and from the mouth of the beast, and from the mouth of the false prophet; and the spirits looked like frogs.
-14 For they are demonic spirits6 performing miraculous signs, spirits that7 go out to8 the kings of the whole world to gather them together for the battle of the great day of God, the mighty Ruler over all.
+14 For they are demonic spirits6 performing miraculous signs, spirits that7 go out to8 the kings of the whole world to gather them together for the battle of the great day of God, the mighty ruler over all.
 15 (“Behold, I am coming like a thief.
 Blessed is he who stays awake and guards his garments, lest he walk about naked, with his shame exposed for all to see!”9) 16 So they gathered them together to the place that in Hebrew is called Armageddon.10

 - Lit. into